lezhang7/personal-wensite/content/project/example/index.md

 System overview :

-The system is programmed in python and GUI is designed by PyQt5.
+The system is programmed in python and GUI is designed with PyQt5.
 This system is linked to PolarDB and provide SQL services with simple click operations in GUI.
 Connections settings are in main.py .